£59 Find Cheap Flights from Manchester to Egypt

 • All three airports in Manchester and Egypt have limited mobility facilities and support staff on hand.
 It's best to advise the airports 48 hours in advance of your arrival, through your travel agent or the airline.

-Top 5 airlines serving from Manchester to Egypt
+Reviews of the top 5 airlines flying from Manchester to Egypt

 Need help choosing which airline to fly with from Manchester to Egypt?
 KAYAK airline reviews give an overall score for each airline based on loads of factors, including comfort, boarding, in-flight entertainment and more, to make your decision easier.
 See airline scores according to verified KAYAK customer reviews.